-Lifemin helps you manage the dates and to-do’s from your kids’ school, but we know that another big chunk of admin time goes towards extracurriculars and camps.
+Managing the dates and to-do’s from your kids’ school is big enough a task on its own, but we know that another big chunk of admin time goes towards extracurriculars and camps.
 Whether it’s for enrichment or childcare over school breaks, there are seemingly endless options for activities, classes and holiday camps.

 This presents multiple challenges for the Parent-CEO: